nuxt/components/README.md

 }
 ```

 Components having the same name in `~/components` will overwrite the one in `my-theme/components`, learn more in [Overwriting Components](#overwriting-components).
-The lowest value will overwrites.
+The lowest value will overwrite.

 ## Migration guide